 Robert is a Principal with EBalive, a consulting group offering contractual and pro bono services to nonprofits, governments, and businesses.
 Key competencies are strategic planning, policy, ecosystem monetization, and organizational development applied to natural resources and environmental systems.
 Robert recently has been working in California on governance and financial solutions for forest health, wildfire, and climate adaptation challenges.
 Robert has had a 40-year career in natural resource management and economics.
 Robert has a PhD in Wildland Resource Science from the University of California, Berkeley.
 He is Vice Chair of the Puget Sound Partnership’s Science Panel, a member of Washington Audubon’s Board, and lives in Burien, Washington.

-Anais Morris is a policy analyst and program manager focusing on sustainable development.
-Anais has managed environmental programs for the Cities of Calistoga and San Rafael as well as non-profit organizations in the North Bay to mitigate and adapt to climate change.
+Anaïs Morris is the assistant project director.
+Anaïs has managed environmental programs for the Cities of Calistoga and San Rafael as well as non-profit organizations in the North Bay to mitigate and adapt to climate change.
 She has worked for the International Institute for Environment and Development in London, and the World Wildlife Fund to analyze and help develop natural market initiatives that shift consumers and commodities into a more sustainable market.
 Anais holds a MA in International Policy from the Middlebury Institute of International Studies and a BA in Ethnomusicology from UCLA.